-Message from the UH System Clery Act Coordinator
+Message from the UHCL Clery Act Coordinator

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or "Clery Act" was born out of one family's tragedy in 1986.
 Today, the Clery Act is used by the Department of Education and universities across the United States to allow members of the community to review the university's annual crime and fire statistics, emergency response procedures, and crime prevention policies through the annual publication of the Annual Security and Fire Safety Report.

-The University of Houston System is dedicated to ensuring accuracy, transparency, and care for our university communities in all aspects of Clery Act compliance.
-The Annual Security and Fire Safety Report is meticulously assembled by our team of Clery Act professionals across the UH System, whose goal is to ensure all current and prospective students, employees, and guests have safety and security resources readily available in one easy to reference package.
+The University of Houston - Clear Lake is dedicated to ensuring accuracy, transparency, and care for our university community in all aspects of Clery Act compliance.

+The Annual Security and Fire Safety Report ensures all current and prospective students, employees, and guests have safety and security resources readily available in one easy to reference package.